 It’s May 18th and in the Desmond family that can mean just one thing: it’s Mom’s birthday–her 101st to be exact.
 Though she’s been gone now for over 42 years, who could ever forget a face like hers?
 No wonder our dad fell so hard for her!

-Dorothy May Donar, the fourth of five children, was born May 18, 1911 in Albany, New York, to Peter Donar and Mary Agnes Kennedy.
+Dorothy May Donar, the fourth of five children, was born May 18, 1911 in Manhattan, New York, to Peter Donar and Mary Agnes Kennedy.
 Little is known about her early years because she rarely talked about them, and sadly, it’s our loss that we rarely bothered to ask.

 What is clear is that once she reached young adulthood, the dynamics of the Donar family changed rapidly due to the early loss of two brothers, Jack (26) and Matt (21), and the death of her father, Peter–all before her 25th birthday.